msteenhagen/indoxicate/content/posts/music-2023.md

 ## Hélène Vogelsinger, Reminiscence

 Polyphonic in a different way, the music by Vogelsinger marks a revival of the modular synthesiser that has been on its way for a while but that continues to spread.
 Contemporary electronic music generated with genuine synthesisers, instead of the now more common virtual instruments that run on your laptop.
-It involves dialing in countless physical knobs and connecting a jungle of wires to create a specific 'patch': an electronic circuit that produces a unique tapestry of tones and rhythms.
+It involves dialling in countless physical knobs and connecting a jungle of wires to create a specific 'patch': an electronic circuit that produces a unique tapestry of tones and rhythms.

 <div style="position: relative; padding-bottom: 50%; height: 0; overflow: hidden; max-width: 100%;"><iframe src="https://embed.tidal.com/tracks/288983475?layout=gridify" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 1px; min-height: 100%; margin: 0 auto;"></iframe></div>